kworathur/kworathur/README.md

 ## Get in touch

 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/keshav-w/) or via e-mail (keshav.worathur@mail.utoronto.ca).
-I'm always open to working on interesting projects!
+I'm always open to working on interesting projects in web development or ML!